-Space Travel Could Happen This Year, Despite CoronavirusA BRINK interview with CEO of Nanoracks
+Space Travel Could Happen This Year, Despite CoronavirusA BRINK interview with

 Commercial space flights could happen as soon as late this year, despite the global recession fueled by the novel coronavirus.
 That’s the prediction of Jeffrey Manber, CEO of Nanoracks, a private space company working on the commercial utilization of space.